DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 ## Stacking multiple boards

-It is possibile to stack two EX-MotorShield8874s.
+It is possibile to stack two EX-MotorShield8874s, though as yet this is not fully tested and supported in DCC-EX EX-CommandStation.
 There are two different operating modes possible.

 ![Produktfoto_3_4](https://user-images.githubusercontent.com/52371300/231068582-4eb4e3a1-c307-405c-8cc4-71c3db39e954.jpg)